Premarital Counseling And Six Other Things To Build A Strong Marriage

 Some married couples like to throw around the D-word as a way to get what they want.
 They feel that if they keep divorce out there as an option, it will force their spouse to continue acting the way that you want them to.
 Keeping divorce as an option in the back of your mind also makes it easier for you to skip doing the real work you need to do in your marriage because you think there is a way to get out of it.

-However, when you remove divorce as an option in your mind, it helps you focus on what you can always do to be improving your marriage instead of thinking that you have a way out if things are working.
+However, when you remove divorce as an option in your mind, it helps you focus on what you can always do to improve your marriage instead of thinking that you have a way out if things are working.
 According to a 2023 Forbes Advisor survey, one of the major causes of divorce is too much conflict, and a warning sign of a failing marriage is poor conflict resolution.
 In premarital counseling sessions, your therapist may teach you and your partner conflict resolution skills.
 Conflict resolution skills include communication and listening techniques that may help each partner feel heard and understand where their partner is coming from to effectively resolve conflict.

 There are several different areas where boundaries should be set to help establish a strong and successful marriage.
 You need first to establish boundaries of what you feel is acceptable in marriage and how you expect to be treated.
 But you also need to set boundaries with those that are outside of your marriage.
 For example, what types of relationships are acceptable for you and your partner to have with others.
 Making sure that you and your partner are on the same page with this will help you both to feel comfortable as you move forward in your marriage.